-Each Underlying Fund calculates its NAV at the close of trading on each business day.
-The Underlying Funds will not calculate NAVs on days that the Exchange is closed for trading.
+The Underlying Fund calculates its NAV at the close of trading on each business day.
+The Underlying Fund will not calculate its NAV on days that the Exchange is closed for trading.
 Assets are valued primarily on the basis of marketbased quotations.
-However, the Underlying Funds have adopted procedures for making "fair value" determinations if these quotations are not readily available or are deemed unreliable.
-For example, if events occur between the close of markets outside the United States and the close of regular trading on the Exchange that, in the opinion of the Underlying Funds' investment adviser materially affect the value of the portfolio securities of an Underlying Fund, the securities will be valued in accordance with fair value procedures.
-Use of these procedures is intended to result in more appropriate NAVs.
-In addition, such use is intended to reduce, if not eliminate, potential arbitrage opportunities otherwise available to short-term investors in an Underlying Fund.
+However, the Underlying Fund has adopted procedures for making "fair value" determinations if these quotations are not readily available or are deemed unreliable.
+For example, if events occur between the close of markets outside the United States and the close of regular trading on the Exchange that, in the opinion of the Underlying Fund's investment adviser, materially affect the value of the portfolio securities of the Underlying Fund, the securities will be valued in accordance with fair value procedures.
+Use of these procedures is intended to result in a more appropriate NAV.
+In addition, such use is intended to reduce, if not eliminate, potential arbitrage opportunities otherwise available to short-term investors in the Underlying Fund.

-The Valuation Procedures are intended to help ensure that the prices at which a Fund's shares are purchased and redeemed are fair, and do not result in dilution of shareholder interests or other harm to shareholders.
-In the event a Fund fair values its securities, the Fund's NAV may be higher or lower than would have been the case if the Fund had not fair valued its securities.
+The Valuation Procedures are intended to help ensure that the prices at which the Fund's shares are purchased and redeemed are fair, and do not result in dilution of shareholder interests or other harm to shareholders.
+In the event the Fund fair values its securities using the fair valuation procedures described above, the Fund's NAV may be higher or lower than would have been the case if the Fund had not fair valued its securities.